-Undergraduate Core Curriculum
+Undergraduate Core/General Education Curriculum

 New York Institute of Technology adopted the 21st-century Discovery Core Curriculum in fall 2010.
-From 2010 to the present, New York Tech has offered courses under both the old and new core curricula.
+From 2010 to the present, New York Tech has offered courses under both the old core and new General Education curricula.
 Following is an explanation of new courses replacing old courses and the options available to incoming freshmen and current students for fulfilling their graduation requirements.